markround/tiller/README.md

 `$ tiller_json='{ "test" : "From JSON!" }' tiller -n -v ......`

 You'll find that you won't see the "From JSON!" string appear in your template, no matter what order you load the plugins.
 This is because the `test` value in your environment configuration is a local, per-template value and thus will always take priority over a global value.

+If this isn't what you want, for the `environment_json` plugin, you can use the new v2 JSON format (as described above) to split your values into global and per-template local values.

-If you want to provide a default, but allow it to be over-ridden, the trick is to use the `defaults` plugin to provide the default values (so all global data sources are merged in the correct order).
+Another solution is to provide a default, but allow it to be over-ridden, by using the `defaults` plugin to provide the default values (so all global data sources are merged in the correct order).
 See [This blog post](http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/) for an example.